diiq/blog/_writing/software-is-an-omelette.markdown

 It's not waterfall; you're not preparing to build one rigid thing, untested until complete.
 But it's not myopic agile, working only within the mental confines of a single sprint.
+Build legos, and then build *with* the legos.

 Beware, though!
 Good mise only comes from a practiced technician.
 The grunt-work of chopping celery may go to a less experienced cook, but establishing what goes